Skip to main content

 Client API Quick Start

 Get started with the Client API in a few steps.
-This guide will walk you through authenticating as a customer, querying inventory, and creating a checkout.
+This guide will walk you through registering a user, verifying email, authenticating, querying inventory, and adding items to a wantlist.

 See Developing for instructions on how to execute these operations using curl, Postman, Node.js, Python, or other tools.